- What We Do

 The Partnering to Accelerate Entrepreneurship (PACE) Initiative aims to catalyze private-sector investment into early-stage enterprises and identify innovative models or approaches that help entrepreneurs bridge the pioneer gap – thus unlocking the potential of thousands of promising enterprises around the world.

-Working in partnership with over 30 incubators, accelerators, and seed-stage impact investors, USAID’s U.S. Global Development Lab (the Lab) has created twelve public-private partnerships dedicated to testing ways to bridge this gap and foster entrepreneurship.
-The partnership are expected to leverage $64 million in combined public and private investments over the next five years.
+Working in partnership with more than 40 incubators, accelerators, and seed-stage impact investors, USAID’s U.S. Global Development Lab creates public-private partnerships dedicated to testing ways to bridge this gap and foster entrepreneurship.
+These partnerships are expected to leverage $100 million in combined public and private investments over their lifetime.

 PACE Initiative Partnerships